alessandromagrini/caretAddOn/README.md

 - `multiPairPlot`: bivariate graphics displaying the relationship between one response variable and several explanatory variables
 - `corPlot`: correlogram conceived to check collinearity among the explanatory variables
 - `trainPlot`: graphic displaying any one metric as a function of any one hyperparameter
-- `importancePlot`: graphic displaying variable importance metrics
+- `importancePlot`: graphic displaying variable importance metrics computed through the function `importanceCalc` (see below)
 - `rocPlot`: roc curve (only for binary classification)
 - `densPlot`: graphic displaying kernel density estimations for class probabilities (only for binary classification)
 - `predPlot`: scatterplot of observed values versus predicted values (only for regression tasks)